 During the self-service hours, there is no staff in the library but the premises are monitored using technology like cameras.
 In a self-service library, you can usually borrow and return materials, use customer computers, read magazines and newspapers, work or have meetings.
 A wireless network is available.
 The staff service hours and self-service hours are listed on each library’s website.

-The self-service libraries currently available are the Active Learning Centre AKKU (in Suurpelto area), Haukilahti, Kalajärvi, Karhusuo, Kauklahti, Laajalahti, Laaksolahti, Nöykkiö and Viherlaakso libraries in Espoo and the Point library in Vantaa.
+The self-service libraries currently available are Herttoniemi, Laajasalo, Lauttasaari, Paloheinä, Suomenlinna, and Viikki libraries in Helsinki, Haukilahti, Kalajärvi, Karhusuo, Kauklahti, Laajalahti, Laaksolahti, Nöykkiö, Otaniemi, Saunalahti, Suurpelto, and Viherlaakso libraries in Espoo and Kivistö, Länsimäki, Point and Pähkinärinne libraries in Vantaa.
+Kauniainen library is also open for self-service.
 Customers can get into these libraries using their Helmet library card and PIN code.
 We will provide information about the opening of new self-service libraries at Helmet.fi.

 Vantaa self-service libraries’ rules